Erikas-Ramanauskas/Milestone-Project-1/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Firefox and Safari browsers.
+- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Firefox and Safari browsers on multiple computers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 12, iPhone 14 ProMax & Sony Xperia 5